 Here’s how to do it:

-- Grab the bar slightly wider than shoulder-width apart.
+- Grip the bar slightly wider than shoulder-width apart.

-- Engage your core muscles to unrack the bar, then let it rest against your delts as you step back from the rack.
+- Engage your core muscles to unrack the bar, allowing it to rest against your delts as you step back from the rack.

-- Now press the bar up till your arms straighten.
-Ensure you’re not using your leg drive for momentum.
+- Press the bar up until your arms are fully extended, making sure not to use your leg drive for momentum.

-- Once you’ve reached the top, slowly lower the bar back to your shoulders.
+- Once at the top, slowly lower the bar back to your shoulders.

 9. Dumbbell Front Raise